joyapisi/system-admin-casestudy/README.md

 Switch(config-if-range)# exit
 ```

-#### Additional Considerations for MPLS VPN with IPsec:
+## Additional Considerations for MPLS VPN with IPsec:

-__Bandwidth and Traffic Shaping:__
+**Bandwidth and Traffic Shaping:**

-Ensure that the bandwidth is sufficient to support the traffic load between the two parties, and use traffic shaping or policing techniques to control bandwidth usage.
+Make sure there’s enough bandwidth to handle the expected traffic load between NCBA and the third-party provider.
+It’s also a good idea to use traffic shaping or policing to manage and control bandwidth usage, ensuring smooth performance even during peak times.

-High Availability:
+**High Availability:**

-Implement redundant MPLS links between NCBA and the third-party provider to ensure high availability in case one link fails.
-Consider using HSRP (Hot Standby Router Protocol) or VRRP (Virtual Router Redundancy Protocol) for router redundancy.
+To minimize any potential downtime, it’s important to set up redundant MPLS links between NCBA and the third party.
+This way, if one link goes down, the other can pick up the load.
+Consider using HSRP (Hot Standby Router Protocol) or VRRP (Virtual Router Redundancy Protocol) for router redundancy, which adds an extra layer of reliability.

-__Monitoring and Logging:__
+**Monitoring and Logging:**

-Use SNMP (Simple Network Management Protocol) to monitor network devices for performance and status.
-Configure logging on ASA and routers to track connection status, security incidents, and troubleshooting.
+Stay on top of network performance by using SNMP (Simple Network Management Protocol) to monitor devices and track their status.
+It’s also wise to configure logging on both the ASA firewall and routers so you can easily track connection issues, security events, or troubleshoot any problems that arise.

-Service Provider Coordination:
+**Service Provider Coordination:**

-Since MPLS VPN is a managed service by a service provider, coordination with the service provider is necessary to ensure the correct configuration of the VPN service between NCBA’s and the third-party’s networks.
+Since MPLS VPN is managed by a service provider, it's crucial to maintain good communication and coordination with them.
+This will ensure that everything is set up correctly and the VPN service between NCBA and the third-party provider runs smoothly.

 ## Conclusion:

-Using MPLS VPN with IPsec encryption provides a secure, scalable, and reliable solution for connecting NCBA to the third-party provider in Johannesburg.
-This approach isolates traffic, ensuring confidentiality, and also leverages the MPLS backbone for efficient routing.
-By combining MPLS with IPsec, this solution guarantees both security and performance for the B2B integration.
+Opting for MPLS VPN with IPsec encryption gives you a secure, scalable, and reliable solution for connecting NCBA with the third-party provider in Johannesburg.
+This setup keeps traffic isolated, protecting confidentiality, and uses the power of the MPLS backbone to handle routing efficiently.
+By combining MPLS with IPsec, you’re ensuring both strong security and high performance for the B2B integration.

-# Question 3
+# Question 3 <a name="q1"></a>

 Suppose AS 10 is a multihomed customer of AS 20 and AS 30.
 AS 10 receives most of its incoming traffic over AS 30 and wants to employ traffic engineering techniques to shift some of this traffic from AS 30 to AS 20.
 For this purpose, a route map is created.
 Assume that the following excerpt of the BGP table is a good representation of the BGP table as a whole: